Menu

 Implementation

 At St Mary's, we offer our pupils 2 hours of Physical Education every week.
-We use the high-quality expertise of a local sports coaching provider - Inspired Schools - to provide one hour and the other hour is taught by class teachers using the GetSet4PE scheme of learning.
+Our curriculum is taught by our experienced sports coach and class teachers, each teaching 1 hour a week using our personalised GetSet4PE scheme of learning.

 We have designed our PE curriculum to offer our pupils a challenge, build our learners' skills through a range of sports and physical activity, with the chance to apply these skills throughout units of learning.
-We also offer a PE intervention three times a week, focusing on developing specific skills with a small group of children that have been identified by teachers based on their needs during PE lessons.
+We also offer PE interventions, focusing on developing specific skills with a small group of children that have been identified by teachers based on their needs during PE lessons.

 What does the research suggest?